Alec Weckström: 2023–2024: Absence from the sport

-2025: Return and breakthrough victory
+2025: Return and breakthrough victories

 In December 2024, Victory Team announced that Weckström would join their lineup for the 2025 F1H2O World Championship alongside three-time World Champion Shaun Torrente and Emirati driver Ahmed Al Fahim.
-This marked a significant career opportunity, as Victory Team is considered one of the most prestigious and well-funded teams in the championship.
+The signing marked his move to one of the championship’s leading teams.

-Weckström's return proved spectacular.
-At the opening round at Lake Toba, Indonesia, he finished second in qualifying and second in the Grand Prix behind Rusty Wyatt.
+Weckström's return proved impressive.
+At the opening round at Lake Toba, Indonesia, he finished ninth in Sprint Race 2 and secured 15 points in the Grand Prix.

+At the Grand Prix of Shanghai, Weckström was involved in a serious crash during qualifying.
+The incident occurred during Q2 when he temporarily lost consciousness and was hospitalized.
+Upon assessment, medical staff discovered the crash had temporarily affected his short-term memory, with Weckström later admitting he could not recall what he had eaten for breakfast or what currency he used.
+Despite the severity of the crash, he was passed fit to compete in Sprint Race 2 later that weekend.

-At the Grand Prix of Zhengzhou, China, he secured his maiden F1H2O Grand Prix victory.
-He also won his first sprint race, holding off a late charge from Rusty Wyatt to win by just over two seconds.
-These victories elevated him to the championship lead.
-The breakthrough was particularly remarkable given that just one week earlier, he had suffered a serious crash during qualifying, losing consciousness temporarily and being hospitalized.
+At the Grand Prix of Zhengzhou, China, Weckström secured his maiden F1H2O Grand Prix victory after defending champion Jonas Andersson spun from pole position at the start and retired with technical issues.
+He also won his first sprint race at the same venue, holding off a late charge from Rusty Wyatt to win by just over two seconds.
+These victories came just one week after his serious qualifying crash in Shanghai.

+Weckström finished the 2025 season in fifth place in the Drivers' Championship with 82 points.
+His teammate Shaun Torrente won the championship with 99 points, with Victory Team also claiming their first-ever Teams' Championship.